 New Jersey mortgage rate trends

-Mortgage rates in New Jersey have followed the national average over the last three years.
+NJ mortgage rates have followed the national average over the last three years.
 According to Freddie Mac’s Primary Mortgage Market Survey, mortgage rates reached a recent peak of 4.94% for a 30-year fixed-rate mortgage in November 2018 before falling steadily ever since.
 The coronavirus crisis brought mortgage rates down to record lows in May 2020 across New Jersey and the United States.

 If you’re in the market for a home, landing a mortgage with an excellent rate in New Jersey is reasonable.
 The Federal Reserve cut its federal funds rate to 0% in March 2020.
 While the Federal Reserve funds rate doesn’t directly set mortgage rates, it does make it cheaper for banks to lend money to each other to meet their daily cash reserve limits.
 This savings is usually passed on to the consumer in the form of lower interest rates.